teuben/nemo/scripts/csh/mkmh97.md

 Loosely based on the paper by Makino & Hut (1997) - https://ui.adsabs.harvard.edu/abs/1997ApJ...481...83M/abstract - the
-**mkmh97.sh** script lets two Plummer (1911) interact with either other.
-In the original Makino & Hut paper the masses were equal, but the model, relative velocity and impact parameter were all parameters.
+**mkmh97.sh** script lets two Plummer (1911) spheres interact with either other.
+In the original mh97 paper the masses were equal, but the model, relative velocity and impact parameter were all parameters.

-In this script we extend this with a few options:
+In this script we extend this with a few options, explained below:

 1. a (near) collision or a (near) circular orbit. (controlled by the sign of **v0=**)